15 Storeys High: Writing

 The 15 Storeys High TV series was written by Lock with Trenaman and Mark Lamarr credited with his real name Mark Jones.

 Each series took six to seven months to write.
 Lock's view was, "The hardest thing to write is sitcom.
 15 Storeys High is the hardest thing I've worked on.
 12 hours a day, 7 days a week.
 To do a decent sitcom.
-To do a shit sitcom, you can do that without much effort, and there are plenty of those around".
+To do a shit sitcom, you can do that without much effort, and there are plenty of those around."
 The writing process did not follow a particular structure or pursuit of a story arc.
 Trenaman recalled that Lock would come in the office one day and say, "I want to do something about an airport, something about travelling ...
 We'd just set off.
 There was no plan of action."

-During filming Lock allowed some improvisation that made scenes funnier.
+During filming, Lock allowed some improvisation that made scenes funnier.
 At other times, Lock's attention to detail would be more restrictive when some actors felt they could improve a line.
 Lock was adamant about retaining certain dialogue, explaining the effort taken to write something would be wasted, but also that the pay-off on a later joke related to the plot would be compromised.

 Lock and Lamarr found they could avoid unnecessary exposition dialogue between scenes when director Mark Nunneley showed they could simply use wipe transitions during the film edit.

 Trenaman's other recollection about writing the show, "... is laughing a lot in that office – I mean really rip-roaring laughs.
 The other memory I have is both of us staring at the wall in silence for hours and going, 'I can't think of anything'".

 Filming

 15 Storeys High is noted for its drab, grainy, washed-out style to reflect the mundanity of the characters' lives.
 Directed by Mark Nunneley, the series was filmed unlike any show at the time, including the in-vogue mockumentary style.
-Lock was influenced by arthouse films and considered Andrei Tarkovsky's science-fiction Stalker (1979) as a film that affected him profoundly.
+Lock was influenced by arthouse films and cited Andrei Tarkovsky's science fiction film Stalker (1979) as one that affected him profoundly.
 Trenaman said, "[Lock] wanted it shot like a Swedish art film.
 At the time I thought it was a brilliant idea.
 But people at meetings were going, 'Really...?
 What, a sitcom on the BBC shot like that?!'
 It was really Sean's vision".

 Filmed mainly on location, the interior rooms of the tower block were filmed in a studio.
 The exterior view from the 15th floor was a huge photograph and the lighting was done in such a way that it could appear to be day or night.

 A joke on set was, "Can we not afford any lights?
 Mark, are there any lights in the budget?!"